Los Angeles Harbor Lodge

 H E L P I N G O U R C O M M U N I T Y

-Through Masons-4-Mitts, the California Masonic Foundation partners with popular baseball teams to help underserved youth.
+Through the Masons-4-Mitts program, the California Masonic Foundation partners with popular baseball teams to help underserved youth.

 Each baseball season, teams of lodges face off in friendly competition to purchase baseball mitts for children in need.
 Each mitt is embossed with the Masons of California logo.

-Over the past seven years, the Masons of California have provided more than $500,000 in gifts to support under-resourced youth.
+Over the past nine years, the Masons of California have provided more than $600,000 in gifts to support under-resourced youth.

 J O I N U S

 Los Angeles Harbor Lodge membership is open to men, 18 and older, who meet the qualifications and standards of character and intention, and who believe in a Supreme Being.
 Men of all ethnic and religious backgrounds are welcome.

 One of Freemasonry’s customs is not to solicit members – men must seek membership on their own initiative.
 Anyone is welcome to request information about the fraternity.